Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 Is the reporting requirement applicable to foreign companies registered for business operations in the U.S.?

 It is important to note that the Corporate Transparency Act applies to domestic and foreign companies registered to do business in a U.S. state.
-While foreign registration was previously required in some states for obtaining a sales tax permit, this requirement has been eliminated in most cases.
+While foreign registration was previously required in some states to obtain a sales tax permit, this requirement has been eliminated in most cases.

 However, the Corporate Transparency Act now requires all companies registered to do business in a U.S. state to disclose their beneficial ownership information, regardless of their origin.